holographicSol/SerialLink/SerialLink/README.txt

 		mcufriend_special: uncomment #define USE_BLD_BST_MEGA2560 (in my case, you may use something else.)
 	This should about double the frame rate.
-	On ESP32 SerialLink can TXD a print to ILI9486 hat on an MTMEGA2560 in 7 microseconds, however in the case of a ILI9486 hat on an ATMEGA2560, an ILI9486 hat on an ATMEGA2560 may take a while to write to the ILI9486.
+	On ESP32 SerialLink can TXD a print to ILI9486 hat on an MTMEGA2560 in 7 microseconds, however in the case of a ILI9486 hat on an ATMEGA2560, an ATMEGA2560 may take a while to write to the ILI9486.
 This the peripherals problem and SerialLink on an ESP32 with a TXD time to a peripheral of 7 microseconds is capable of providing over 140,000 instructions to any given peripheral a second, meaning that in the case of a slower peripheral, the slower peripheral can't make use of every instruction capable of beong sent, but that another peripheral could, which is fantastic news.
 I intend to complete a SerialLink for the ILI9341 hat on the